Last Updated on

-- Twitter lists are a great way of ensuring I know who is engaged and interested, plus how to reach them.
+- Twitter lists are a great way of remembering who is engaged, what they have shown interest in, plus how to reach them.

 - Stream of conscience sharing is entertaining, and some people are monetizing it, but I don’t have a million followers or fans yet.

 - It takes a ton of Followers or a lot fewer raving Fans to create critical mass online.

 - Some people have 30,000 followers and they follow 32,000 people.
 Their followers are Followers.

 - Some people have 1 million followers and they follow 3,000.
 Those 1 million followers are Fans, who haven’t insisted on being followed before they’ll follow.

 - Enjoy relationships here.